 New York City Transit MTA Subway Map

 The Subway is the best way to get around New York City so most people that have visited will be familiar with this subway map.
 If you’re not familiar with it and plan on going to NYC, putting together this puzzle is a good way to learn.
-It’s only 500 pieces so it shouldn’t take too long.
-The finished puzzle will be 24 inches x 18 inches and it is recommended for ages 7 and up.
+It’s only 1000 pieces and includes a poster-sized map to make it easier to put together.
+The finished puzzle will be 27 inches x 19 inches and it is recommended for ages 7 and up.

 3D Puzzles Newyork Cityline Building Model Kit

 If you are looking for something a bit different, why not try a 3D puzzle.
 These are not necessarily more difficult than the standard 2D puzzles because they have fewer pieces.
 No glue or special tools are needed.